GarfieldMa/COMP2123_Selflearning_Report/main.md

 	int cheapest_vertex_cost = 0x7fffffff;
 	for (int i = 0; i < g.getNumOfVertex(); ++i){

-        //a comprasion and resulting action need to be added
+        //a comparison and resulting action need to be added

     }

 In side the for loop, what comparison we need to make?🤔

-Recall that we need to find the cheapest yet unvisited vertex, so that's the two criteria in the comarison.💡
+Recall that we need to find the cheapest yet unvisited vertex, so that's the two criteria in the comparison.💡

 	if (cost_of_cheapest_connection_to[i] <= cheapest_vertex_cost && visited[i] ==  false){